kenwals/shinrin-yoku/README.md

 ### HTML5 validator

-Initially I did have typos and invalid synthax , all issues resolved .
+Initially I did have typos and invalid syntax , all issues resolved .
 No validation errors to report now.

 ### Usability Testing

-I shared the project on the peer review channel and also with frends/family.
+I shared the project on the peer review channel and also with friends/family.
 No major usability issues were raised.

-The Validation reports [Lighthouse](https://developers.google.com/web/tools/lighthouse) Accessibility and [Microsofts Accessibility Insights](https://accessibilityinsights.io/) gave me interesting insights on issues that would impact visually imparied visitors to the site, as a result i made efforts to improve access for this audience.
+The Validation reports [Lighthouse](https://developers.google.com/web/tools/lighthouse) Accessibility and [Microsofts Accessibility Insights](https://accessibilityinsights.io/) gave me interesting insights on issues that would impact visually impaired visitors to the site, as a result i made efforts to improve access for this audience.

 ### Compatibility Testing